341101-Parth/DBMS-Project/README.md

 Parth Arora (341101)

+This Project is done only for educational and learning purpose.

-We have choosen Swiggy for our project
+We have choosen Swiggy for our project.
-Since the real HR data is confidential and cannot be used, hence we have come up with a fictional and hypthetical dataset.
+Since the real HR data is confidential and cannot be used, hence we have come up with a fictional and hypothetical dataset.
 Advantages of using this data set
 1. Real-world relevance: Although the data is fictional, this data set helps to learn SQL in context to real business environments
 2. Multi-dimensional data set: The data set contains employee details, departments, functional areas, addresses, age and demohraphics.
 This allowed us to practice a wide variety of SQL operations involving multiple dimensions of information, similar to corporate databases.